the13nth/roki-vscode/vscode-extension/README.md

 ## Acknowledgments

 - Built for the ROKI project management platform
-- Integrates with VS Code's extension API
+- Integrates with VSCode's universal extension API
 - Uses TypeScript for type safety and better development experience
+- Designed for maximum compatibility across all VSCode-based editors

 ---

 **Note**: This extension is designed to work with the ROKI web dashboard.
 While it can function independently for local project management, full features require dashboard connectivity.
+The extension's universal design ensures it works seamlessly across all VSCode-based editors, providing a consistent experience regardless of your development environment.